richlaconte/SHSP-Email-Block-Recycler/README.md

 # SHSP Email Block Recycler
-Chrome extension to copy SharpSpring email blocks and paste them into other emails.
+Chrome extension to add functionality to SharpSpring that allows custom email blocks to be saved and re-used in other emails.